 The final suggestion to boost productivity whilst working from home is to reward yourself.
 When spending all day at the office, often coming home is a reward in of itself.
 However, when working from home it can often start to feel a little monotonous to be in the same surroundings all day long.

 Therefore, it is vital to begin planning different reward strategies.
 This will ensure you have something to look forward to at the end of the day.
-You will be more focused on the task in hand if you know there is something to look forward to.
+You will be more focused on the task at hand if you know there is something to look forward to.

 It is slightly more difficult with the current lockdown situation, but that doesn’t mean you can’t get creative.

 If you enjoy exercise, then save your walk or run for after work.
-You could save your favourite TV show for the evening, or have daily activities to share with the family (games night is always fun).
+You could save your favorite TV show for the evening, or have daily activities to share with the family (games night is always fun).
 Personally, I’m a big fan of old school movie trilogies – it’s got me covered for at least 3 nights.

 However, you decide to break the monotony of home working I would offer one final thought.
-The times are extraordinary, and for many of us, there is worry, panic, loss and anxiety.
+The times are extraordinary, and for many of us, there is worry, panic, loss, and anxiety.
 However, to be forced into a situation where we are able to spend time with our loved ones is rare.
 Any positives that can be taken from this time of reflection should be cherished.

 Working from home to many is the ideal lifestyle opportunity.
 However, it is not without its challenges.
 You will have to stay on top of your productivity to ensure your job performance does not suffer.